Don't let hearing loss give you the holiday blues: tips for hearing in busy environments

 Don’t let your hearing get you down this year.
 Discover a whole range of devices that can help you hear your loved ones wherever you’re holidaying.

-As we’ve entered the New Year, a lot of us are booking up breaks away to the ski slopes or summer cruises with our loved ones.
+With spring on the horizon, a lot of us are booking up breaks away in the countryside or summer cruises with our loved ones.
 As your social calendar becomes more and more booked up, take a moment to consider your ears.
 The prospect of noisy environments (holidays with all the kids, complicated foreign languages and loud, busy airports) can be a tough time for people experiencing hearing loss.

 Background noise can make it difficult to hear those closest to you, so what can you do to combat this while travelling?